-Given that June is recognized as Alzheimer’s Awareness Month, our Topeka caregivers and Alzheimer’s care professionals wanted to help you distinguish between some of the typical attributes of growing older, for example minor lapse of memory, and those that may indicate the chance of Alzheimer’s disease or another type of dementia.
+Given that June is recognized as Alzheimer’s Awareness Month, our professional experts in dementia care in Topeka wanted to help you distinguish between some of the typical attributes of growing older, for example minor lapse of memory, and those that may indicate the chance of Alzheimer’s disease or another type of dementia.

 First, it’s important to remember that Alzheimer’s disease is not a normal part of growing older.
 It is a disease that progressively triggers cognitive decline, affecting reasoning and judgment, thinking and memory.
 Its hallmark symptoms could include any or all of the following, in differing levels of intensity:

 - General Sense of Confusion.
 More than not remembering momentarily what day it is (but then realizing the correct date on your own), seniors with Alzheimer’s might have difficulty with the concept of time and place other than what’s happening in the present moment.
 They may possibly also confuse commonly used words and phrases; for example, unable to think of the word “sofa,” they may instead refer to it as a “seat bench.”

 - Short-Term Memory Loss.
 Though we all forget an appointment or a person’s name at times, the memory loss in Alzheimer’s is often focused mostly on short-term memories, with long-term memories staying intact into the more advanced stages of the disease.
 One leading warning sign is repetition of speech – telling the same story again and again.